 Freezer storage bags

-You can freeze cooked peppers and onions that have only been blanched, or flash-boiled for a few minutes so that the crunch remains.
-The process works equally well for peppers and onions that have been cooked for a long period until caramelized.
+You can freeze cooked peppers and onions that have only been blanched or flash-boiled for a few minutes so that the crunch remains.
+The process works equally well for peppers and onions that've been caramelized.

 You can cook and freeze peppers and onions separately or together.
 Don't stress too much about preventing every last piece of pepper or onion from touching another piece, but try to keep them as separated as possible.